Org Strategy

 Multi-Org Architecture Patterns

-When multi-org is unavoidable, the architecture must address how the orgs relate to each other.
+When multi-org is unavoidable, the architecture needs to define how the orgs relate to each other.

 Hub-and-Spoke